Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - You gain the Tough feat
 - You can attune to 1 additional item
 - For each unused attunement slot you possess you gain a +1 bonus to AC and Saving throws.
-- Choose one Transmutation spell that can only affect one creature and has a duration of at least one minute.
-That spell is permanently cast upon you cannot be dispelled, and does not require concentration.
+- Choose one Transmutation spell of 6th level or lower that can only affect one creature and has a duration of at least one minute.
+That spell is permanently cast upon you,cannot be dispelled, and does not require concentration.

 ____

 ## Lichenlich
 Rather than imprison their souls within a phylactery, some pursue immortalilty by giving up their souls to nature.
-In return, their undead remains are animated by moss, fungus, and other plants that feed on death.
+In return, their undead bodies will be regrown by fungi in their chosen grove in the event of their death.

 <div class='classTable'>